 If you were working when the accident happened (for example, driving a company vehicle), you may be covered by workers’ compensation.
 But you might still be able to file a lawsuit against a third party, like another driver.

-Time Limits
+Time Limits for Filing a Lawsuit

 Pennsylvania gives you two years from the date of the accident to file a lawsuit.
 If you wait too long, you could lose your right to recover anything.

-Who Pays When You File a Lawsuit?
+Who Pays When You Sue After a Car Accident in PA?

 When you sue someone after a car accident, you’re not usually going after their personal savings.
 In most cases, the at-fault driver’s car insurance is responsible for paying your damages.
 Here’s how it typically works: